TrueCloudLab/frostfs-http-gw/docs/api.md

 #### POST

-Upload file as object with attributes to NeoFS.
+Upload file as object with attributes to FrostFS.

 ##### Request